Skip to main content.

 Equal Opportunity Employer

-Bard College is an equal opportunity employer and we welcome applications from those who contribute to our diversity.
+Bard College is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, mental, or physical disability, age, sexual orientation, gender identity, national origin, familial status, veteran status, or genetic information.

 Bard is committed to providing access, equal opportunity, and reasonable accommodation for all individuals in employment practices, services, programs, and activities.